Conviva/ConvivaSDK/README.md

      *  [With Advertising Identifier(IDFA) support](https://github.com/Conviva/ConvivaSDK/archive/4.0.10.zip)

 2. Unzip the package and add ConvivaSDK.xcframework to “Link Binary with Libraries” under build phase.
-    The package contains framework for both iOS and tvOS.
-Please make sure to include right framework for your platform.

 3. Add the following system frameworks to “Link Binary with Libraries” section in xcode.